d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

 While we do not want to get too far ahead of ourselves, we can plant some intuition already about why these concepts are useful.
 In machine learning, we are often trying to solve optimization problems:
-*Maximize* the probability assigned to observed data.
+*maximize* the probability assigned to observed data;
-*Minimize* the distance between predictions and the ground-truth observations.
+*minimize* the distance between predictions and the ground-truth observations.
 Assign vector representations to items (like words, products, or news articles) such that the distance between similar items is minimized,